mikehouse/Design-Patterns-in-Swift/Design Patterns in Swift/Design Patterns/Creational Patterns/Factory Method/README.md

 }
 ```

-From now, we are all set and can create helper class that will give us the database service depending on the configuration.
+From now, we are all set and can create helper class that will give us a database factory depending on the configuration.

 ```swift
 enum DatabaseConfiguration {